hashicorp/terraform-website/content/source/docs/cloud/api/variables.html.md

 Parameter                    | Description
 -----------------------------|------------
 `filter[workspace][name]`    | **Optional** The name of one workspace to list variables for.
 If included, you must also include the organization name filter.
 `filter[organization][name]` | **Optional** The name of the organization that owns the desired workspace.
+If included, you must also include one of either workspace name or policy set id filter.
-If included, you must also included the workspace name filter.
+`filter[policy-set][id]`     | **Optional** The id of the policy set to list variables for.
+If included, you must also include the organization name filter.

-These two parameters are optional but linked; if you include one, you must include both.
-Without a filter, this method lists variables for all workspaces you can access.
+These parameters are optional but linked.
+If you include one of policy set id or workspace name filter, you must include the organization filter.
+Without a filter, this method lists variables for all workspaces and policy sets you can access.

 ### Sample Request